aniketandhale08/Power-BI/resources.md

 1. Managing Data Relationships
    - to make relationship betwwen table you can view the 3rd tab "Model View", here you can see the diagram of data model.
    - to make relationship between two tables find the common column smong them.
+2. Understood the cardinality of data model of your report.
+3. Make selection of Cross-Filter Direction.
+4.

 02:00 timestamp